sensu/sensu-docs/content/sensu-go/5.4/reference/tokens.md

 ## Sensu token specification

 Sensu Go uses the [Go template][1] package to implement token substitution.
-Sensu Go token substitution uses double curly braces around the token, and a dot before the attribute to be substituted, such as: `{{ .system.hostname }}`.
+Use double curly braces around the token and a dot before the attribute to be substituted: `{{ .system.hostname }}`.

 ### Token substitution syntax